Maatr: Plot

 One night Ritu takes Vidya out for dinner.
 Vidya doesn't know that the restaurant is owned by Harshit Poojari, one of the rapists who attacked her.
 When Harshit sees her on the CCTV cameras, he calls Apurva who tells him to hold her.
 He also calls his other friends before following Vidya to the bathroom.
-In the ensuing scuffle Vidya stabs him and manages to escape in a taxi.
+In the ensuing scuffle, Vidya stabs him and manages to escape in a taxi.
 She is followed by Kamran Qureshi, Poojari's accomplice.
 Kamran rams his car into her taxi and shoots the driver before accidentally dropping his gun.
 Vidya grabs the gun and kills him before rushing home.
 Back home she tells Ritu the truth.
-Inspector Suchdeva comes to question her but leaves without getting anything out of her.
+Inspector Sachdeva comes to question her but leaves without getting anything out of her.
 Apurva's men beat up Ritu and she lands up in the hospital.
 Vidya decides to go after the rest of them.

 She uses a fake name to set up a meeting at a building under construction with Sofi who is a property dealer.
-Once there, she holds him at gun point and makes him call Apurva and tell him that he is turning himself and the others in to the police.
+Once there, she holds him at gunpoint and makes him call Apurva and tell him that he is turning himself and the others into the police.
 Sofi then jumps off the building and kills himself knowing that Apurva will kill him now.
-Sutti Mama who had driven Sofi there sees Vidya come out of the building with a gun in her hand and jumps into his car and drives away.
+Sutti Mama who had driven Sofi there sees Vidya come out of the building with a gun in her hand, jumping into his car and driving away.
 His car is hit by a truck and he dies on the spot.
 Apurva finally tells his father to tell the cops to stop Vidya.
-But before they can do that, she sneaks into the CM's house during Holi and kills Apurva and his father before walking away.
+But before they can do that, she sneaks into the CM's house during Holi and kills Apurva and his father before walking away as the house explodes in a fireball.